qubhq/frontend-interview-question/README.md

 - This is a classic React state mutation bug that's very common for beginners

 **What You Need to Do**:
-- Look at the `toggleTask` function in `src/app.tsx`
+- Examine the `toggleTask` function in `src/app.tsx`
-- Identify why directly mutating the task object doesn't work in React
+- Identify why the current approach doesn't work in React
-- Fix the function to properly update state without mutation
+- Fix the function to properly update state

-**💡 Hints**:
-- React uses `Object.is()` to compare state - mutating objects won't trigger re-renders
-- You need to create a new array with a new object for the updated task
-- Consider using `map()` to create a new array with the updated task
+**💡 Hint**: Think about how React detects state changes and what happens when you modify objects directly.

 **If you can't figure out the state mutation issue, you can skip it and move on to Part 2** - but this is a fundamental React concept worth understanding!